-In this blog post, we are looking at unique interview questions and answers for both interviewer and candidate.
+In this blog post, we look at unique interview questions and answers for both interviewer and candidate.

-From the perspective of a candidate, these questions and answers will help you prepare well for an interview that separates your average candidates from the exceptional.
+From a candidate’s perspective, these questions and answers will help you prepare well for an interview that separates your average candidates from the exceptional.

-From the perspective of an employer, you’ll discover unique questions that reveal true characteristics and skills from candidates, selecting the best person for the role.
+From an employer’s perspective, you’ll discover unique questions that reveal true characteristics and skills from candidates, selecting the best person for the role.

 Importance of preparation for an interview

-An interview needs to be prepared properly from both the candidate and employer perspective.
-By understanding the other’s role and perspective you’ll get the most out of your interview.
+An interview needs to be prepared properly from both the candidate’s and employer’s perspectives.
+By understanding the other’s role and perspective, you’ll get the most out of your interview.

 What are employers looking for?